Firstp1ck/Hyprland-Simple-Setup/README.md

 - The Setup is designed to run from EndeavourOS with KDE preinstalled.
 - You may need to modify the script for other distros or environments.
+- Uses stow to manage dotfiles.
+The stow setupscript makes backups from the original dotfiles in the home directory.

 ## Prerequisites
 - [Hyprland](https://hyprland.org/) installed.